mds-hse-22/hse-coursera-data-scraping/week11/week_11_project_description.md

 <br>
 `imdb_helper_functions.py` should contain all helper functions necessary for your code to work.

+In addition to `imdb_code.py` and `imdb_helper_functions.py` the archive should contain csv-file `distances.csv` with information about pairwise movie distances for the actors.
+The information should have the following structure: first actor's name, link to first actor's page, second actor's name, link to second actor's page, distance.
+The distances should be counted separately in each direction, which means from the first actor to the second actor and from the second actor to the first actor.
+Also the archive can contain file `report.ipynb` which contains information about pairwise movie distances for the actors and network graphs.

 We will check the following

-* The functions implementation is present
+* The functions implementation ans csv-file with distances are present
-* The function `get_movie_distance` somehow works, i.e. it returns something for a given input
+* The function `get_movie_distance` works correctly, i.e. it returns correct values
 * The function `get_movie_distance` works with URLs containing *www* and URLs not containing *www*
 * The functions return format is correct (integer number)
 * The functions `get_movie_distance` have a possibility to limit the number of movies or actors, i.e. arguments `num_of_actors_limit` and `num_of_movies_limit` could be passed and used inside the function